-Secured and Unsecured Bonds are 2 primary types of debt instruments that allow issuers, usually the corporate and government, to raise funds.
-It is very crucial for investors to know, as well as understand the difference between secured vs unsecured bonds.
+Secured and Unsecured Bonds are two primary types of debt instruments that allow issuers, usually the corporate and government, to raise funds.
+It is very crucial for investors to know as well as understand the difference between secured vs unsecured bonds.

 Secured vs Unsecured Bonds – Meaning

-A bond that is backed by an asset class or collateral are the secured bonds.
-The asset or collateral backing the bond could be a property, machinery, stock, revenue or any other asset.
+A bond that is backed by an asset class or collateral is a secured bond.
+The asset or collateral backing the bond could be a property, machinery, stock, revenue, or any other asset.
 In case of default, bondholders will be able to realize the payment from the asset or collateral backing the bond.

-For example, government issues a bond for the construction of a new highway.
+For example, the government issues a bond to construct a new highway.
 These bonds are secured from the income that the government would generate by way of the toll charges.
-This way, the bond offers security of payment to the shareholders.
-Such bonds that offer protection through revenue stream are revenue bonds.
+This way, the bond offers the security of payment to the shareholders.
+Such bonds that offer protection through revenue streams are revenue bonds.

 Generally, any bond that is not backed by any asset or collateral is an unsecured bond.
-Despite such risk, investors go for these bonds on the basis of the credit-worthiness of the issuer.
+Despite such risk, investors go for these bonds on the basis of the creditworthiness of the issuer.
 This is because an issuer with a good reputation is unlikely to default on the payment.
-For instance, the U.S. Treasuries, which are supposed to be zero risk investment, are a type of unsecured bonds.
+For instance, the U.S. Treasuries, which are supposed to be zero-risk investments, are a type of unsecured bond.

 Secured vs Unsecured Bonds – More Differences

 Now you know the primary difference between secured vs unsecured bonds.
 But, there are a few more differences between the two that stem from the primary difference itself.
 Let us take a look at those differences between secured vs unsecured bonds: